June 25, 2024

 Skills Training Opportunities for Local Residents

-Noone noted that a significant portion of these jobs would be in engineering, alongside opportunities for administrative and support roles, many of which could be filled locally.
-He emphasized that these positions would offer stable employment with fair wages, aiming to positively impact families in the area, similar to the project itself.
+Noone noted that a significant portion of these jobs would be in engineering, alongside opportunities for administrative and support roles — many of which could be filled locally.
+He emphasized that these positions would offer stable employment with fair wages, aiming to positively impact families in the area.

 “These will be good employment that are permanent and pay a fair wage.
 And, like the Great North Road Solar Park, we believe they will positively impact the lives of families in the neighbourhood,” He stated.